khoadk/Data_Scientist/Project_3/README.md

 ## 2. Datesets:
 We'll use the [Credit Card Approval dataset](http://archive.ics.uci.edu/ml/datasets/credit+approval) from the UCI Machine Learning Repository.

-This file concerns credit card applications.
 All attribute names and values have been changed to meaningless symbols to protect confidentiality of the data.

 This dataset is interesting because there is a good mix of attributes -- continuous, nominal with small numbers of values, and nominal with larger numbers of values.
 There are also a few missing values.